tsilva/gym-simple-rl/README.md

 - Exploration parameters (epsilon min/max, decay rate)
 - Algorithm-specific parameters (e.g., λ for eligibility trace methods)

-## Key Components
+## Key Components 🔑

-1. **State Discretization**: Converts continuous state space to discrete for tabular methods.
+1. **State Discretization** 📊: Smart conversion of continuous state space to discrete values
-2. **Action Selection**: Implements ε-greedy policy for exploration-exploitation balance.
+2. **Action Selection** 🎯: Implements ε-greedy policy for balanced exploration
-3. **Learning Functions**: Separate functions for each supported algorithm.
+3. **Learning Functions** 🧠: Clean implementation of each supported algorithm
-4. **Training Loop**: Implements the main training process for all algorithms.
+4. **Training Loop** 🔄: Efficient main training process
-5. **Evaluation**: Renders the environment to visualize trained agent's performance.
-6. **Hyperparameter Tuning**: Uses Optuna for optimizing hyperparameters.
+5. **Evaluation** 👀: Visual feedback of your agent's performance
+6. **Hyperparameter Tuning** 🎛️: Optuna-powered optimization

-## Logging and Visualization
+## Logging and Visualization 📈

+Track your agent's progress with:
-- Console logging using the `logging` module.
+- Console logging for real-time updates
-- TensorBoard logging for training metrics.
+- TensorBoard logging for detailed metrics
-- Optional plotting of mean rewards over episodes.
+- Optional reward plotting

-To view TensorBoard logs:
+Fire up TensorBoard to see your results:

 ```
 tensorboard --logdir=runs/cartpole
 ```

-## License
+## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.